jerome-urbain/SotMUS25/docs/08_conclusion.md

 # <span style="color:#66C3FF">Conclusion<span>

-This workshop showed that, despite a learning curve, docker can be a great help in ingesting OpenStreetMap data into a Postgis database using imposm.
+This workshop showed that, despite a learning curve, docker can be a great help in ingesting OpenStreetMap data into a PostGIS database using Imposm.
 Here are a few takeaways:

 - __Efficient ETL with Imposm__: Imposm's integration with Docker simplifies the Extract, Transform, Load (ETL) process for OpenStreetMap data, enhancing efficiency in importing large-scale OpenStreetMap datasets into PostGIS databases.